steveswinsburg/sober-since/README.md

 # sober-since
-An app created to help you stay sober
+An app created to help you stay sober.

+I created this app to help my mate who was struggling.
+I hope it works for you too! ❤️

 Run online via https://sober-since.vercel.app/ or scan the QR code: